BenjaminEshun/alx-pre_course/README.md

 My first readme

-This is an introductory course on Git and GitHub orgainised by ALX
+This is an introductory course on Git and GitHub organised by ALX